CodyNinja1/TMIBruteforceGUI/README.md

 After you've done that, open your Command Prompt/Terminal in the extracted folder and type `pip install -r requirements.txt` (or `python -m pip install -r requirements.txt` if pip doesn't work in your cmd/terminal, after those are done installing you can open TMInterface.

-In that same Command Prompt/Terminal Process, type 'python bf_gui.py' and hit enter.
+In that same Command Prompt/Terminal Process, type `python bf_gui.py` and hit enter.

 Now you should have a GUI on your screen!
 Select your bruteforce goal of choice, change the settings and validate a replay.
 Happy bruteforcing! :partying_face: